businessdoctorands/businessdoctorands.github.io/_posts/2017-11-14-meeting-minutes.markdown

 ### Development seminars
 Cristián, Alfonso, Nina and Ryan presented their researches in progress and got valuable feedback from their colleagues!
-“Your colleagues are not afraid of being harsh!” by Nina
+“Your colleagues are not afraid of being harsh!” - Nina
 ### Workshops
 Lucho Dominguez, director of Design Research of Telefónica, imparted a workshop of Design Thinking in October, and the results were presented in a conference in the Mobile World Center.
 ### Writing groups